QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 5) Create a properly formatted sitemap even with poor paths but consider RICH paths for your service

-    For this I could type out a guide but that is rather unneeded.
+    For this, I could type out a guide but that is rather unneeded.
 I will instead upload an example.
-Notice how I specify the priority of content rich pages of importance that way Google or Bing can understand and create "Rich Results" better.
-Sometimes Google will ignore this however it is apart of the old web but still an essential SEO resource to have.
+Notice how I specify the priority of content-rich pages of importance that way Google or Bing can understand and create "Rich Results" better.
+Sometimes Google will ignore this however it is a part of the old web but still an essential SEO resource to have.
 This file will be in your root directory for served content.
 You will submit this to the Search Console for both Google and Bing.

 **5a:** https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap